-- -si Operate silently.
-All output (stdout and stderr) is redirected to the log only; no output appears on the terminal.
-This cannot be used with '-L off'. - -n No-Op.
+- -n No-Op.
 Prints commands instead of running them. - -D Set extreme debugging verbosity. - -f Full Mode Setup: The completes an edge servers setup so no additional steps are required.
 This setup requires an ssh connection from the master to the edge to be in place first.
 It also requires the depot log journal and /p4 mounts to be in place and setup as expected.
 This setup assumes a standard SDP setup.

+'''

+HELP OPTIONS:

-- -h Display short help message
+-h Display short help message

-- -man Display man-style help message
+Display man-style help message

-- -V Dispay version info for this script and its libraries.
+-V Dispay version info for this script and its libraries.

 DEPENDENCIES:

-This script depends on ssh keys being defined to allow the Perforce operating system user () to ssh to any necessary machines without a password.
+This script depends on ssh keys being defined to allow the Perforce

+operating system user () to ssh to any necessary machines

+without a password.

-This script assumes the replica host already has the SDP fully configured.
+This script assumes the replica host already has the SDP fully

+configured.

 FILES:

-This Site Tags file defines the list of valid geographic site tags: /p4/common/config/SiteTags.cfg
+This Site Tags file defines the list of valid geographic site tags:

+/p4/common/config/SiteTags.cfg

+FXAMPLES:

-Prepare an edge server to run on host syc-helix-04: mkrep.sh -i acme -t edge -s syd -r syc-helix-04
+Prepare an edge server to run on host syd-helix-04:

+mkrep.sh -i acme -t edge -s syd -r syd-helix-04

+'''

+The mkrep.sh documentation references a SiteTags.cfg file used to register short tag names for geographic sites.
+Location is: /p4/common/config/SiteTags.cfg

+Example/Format

+'''

+Valid Geographic site tags.

+Each is intended to indciate a geography, and optionally a specific Data

+Center (or Computer Room, or Computer Closet) within a given geographic

+location.

+The format is:

+Name:Description

+The Name must be alphanumeric only.
+The Description may contain spaces.

+Lines starting with # and blank lines are ignored.

+bej: Beijing, China

+bos: Boston, MA, USA

+blr: Bangalore, India

+chi: Chicago greater metro area

+cni: Chennai, India

+pune: Pune, India

+lv: Las Vegas, NV, USA

+mlb: Melbourne, Australia

+syd: Sydney, Australia

+'''

+4.3.4.1.
+Output of mkrep.sh

+The output of mkrep.sh (which is also written to a log file in /p4/<instance>/logs/mkrep.) describes a number of steps required to continue setting up the replica after the metadata configuration performed by the script is done.

 4.3.5.
-Setting up a Replica Manually
+Addition Replication Setup